gpvicomm/gpvicomm-android/README.md

 ```

 `addCard` is an asynchronous call – it returns immediately and invokes the callback on the UI thread
-when it receives a response from HSBC's servers.
+when it receives a response from GpVicomm's servers.

 ### getSessionId

-The Session ID is a parameter HSBC use for fraud purposes.
+The Session ID is a parameter GpVicomm use for fraud purposes.
 Call this method if you want to Collect
 your user's Device Information.

 ```java